MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-C-Food-Stamp-Food-Distribution-Program/part-278-Participation-Retail-Food-Stores-Wholesale-Food-Concerns-Insured-Financial-Institutions/section-278.6.md

 (7) Send the firm a warning letter if violations are too limited to warrant a disqualification.

-(8) FNS shall disqualify from the Food Stamp Program any firm which is disqualified from the WIC Program:
+(8) FNS shall disqualify from SNAP any firm which is disqualified from the WIC Program:

 (i) Based in whole or in part on any act which constitutes a violation of that program's regulation and which is shown to constitute a misdemeanor or felony violation of law, or for any of the following specific program violations: